CG image of the Earth with lock icons surrounding it and “AI” next to it

 • Deceive consumers

 Regulatory bodies are increasingly scrutinizing the use of AI technologies, which could eventually lead to imposing fines and penalties for non-compliance with data protection and consumer rights regulations.
-In extreme cases, your business may face lawsuits for defamation, copyright infringement, or fraudulent activities facilitated by AI-generated content.
+For this reason, following business tips for using generative AI can help to reduce legal and reputational risk.

 Strategies to Reduce Risks of Using Generative AI in Your Business